sidgupta234/Pycon_Lithuania_2025_streamlit/README.md

-# Pyjamas 2022 Talk titled: Streamlit to Build & Deploy Apps like a Data Scientist
+# Pycon Austria Workshop titled: Streamlit to Build & Deploy Apps like a Data Scientist

 A deep dive walkthrough into various aspects of Streamlit library.
 The commented sections in the main.py file is expected to be uncommented one at a time to go well with the talk/PPT.
 We also walkthrough XKCD comic fetcher implementation.

 Who doesn't love Xkcd comics?
 They are the most relatable and quirky comics I have come across wrt programming and linguistics.
 While there are 2500+ of them, won't it be nice to fetch a comic relevant to a scenario and share it with friends?
 That is exactly what I came up with.

 Give a keyword, and get the xkcd comic in response.
 Hope you like it as much as I enjoyed making it!